“What If I Don’t Know Who Hit Me in a Car Accident?”

 The police report will contain basic facts about the accident, including where the accident took place, who was involved, damage to the vehicle, and a diagram of the accident.
 You will probably have to show this report to your insurance company even if you are unsure of who hit you in order to file a claim and get your vehicle fixed.
 If the driver who hit your vehicle is not identified, it may be your responsibility to cover the deductible to get your car fixed.

 Once a driver has left the scene of an accident, it is difficult to track down who was responsible.
 Many of these hit-and-run cases are never solved.
-Finding a single vehicle in a heavy populated area may be next to impossible.
+Finding a single vehicle in a heavily populated area may be next to impossible.
 Even if there are witnesses or physical evidence that can help the police find the likely culprit, it is still a difficult task.

-In the event someone is charged with hit and run, prosecutors must prove beyond a reasonable doubt that this person is guilty.
+In the event someone is charged with a hit and run, prosecutors must prove beyond a reasonable doubt that this person is guilty.
 If someone is found guilty or at fault, they still may never be held responsible for the damages they caused.
 The same reasons that compelled them to leave the scene of an accident can make recovering damages unlikely.
 They may not have liability insurance and have little in the way of assets that could be used for compensating their victims.

 Hit and run victims should do whatever they can to assist the police in finding the other person involved in the accident.
+In some cases, law firms (like Riddle & Brantley) have their own investigative teams that can assist with the search, as well.

 After a hit and run car accident, be sure to follow these tips: